-Convened on a theme of "Realizing Justice for All," the 2019 World Justice Forum will be one of a series of events mobilizing further action to accelerate implementation of SDG 16.
-The World Justice Project invites governments, organizations, and individuals to use the World Justice Forum to highlight their justice initiatives.
-Additional information and details about commitments can be found here.
+Convened on a theme of "Realizing Justice for All," the 2019 World Justice Forum was one of a series of events mobilizing further action to accelerate implementation of SDG 16.
+The World Justice Project invited governments, organizations, and individuals to use the World Justice Forum to highlight their justice initiatives, collecting 50 commitments as part of this effort.

 What is your organization doing to bridge the justice gap?

 We will double the target for the number of people who obtain access to justice with our support in 2020.